The data model

 Sequences are more or less the equivalent of arrays or list in other languages.
 You can create a sequence by enumerating its elements separated by commas and enclosed by parenthesis.
 A few examples, starting with the empty sequence:

-As an aside, when parentheses are used to specify the order of evaluation in a complex expression, in order to avoid ambiguities with one-element sequences, you have to write a
+As an aside, parentheses can also be used to specify the order of evaluation in a complex expression, and this creates an ambiguity in the case of expressions like

 Like all collection types, sequences can hold any kind of values, and can therefore also be used as tuples, that is, fixed-length sequences of heterogeneous values.